fractalwagmi/react-sdk/README.md

 ```

 This will generate a list-item-for-sale transaction and request user approval.
-Like the `useSignTransaction` hook, this hook returns the transaction signature
+Like the `useSignAndSendTransaction` hook, this hook returns the transaction signature
 and is resolved as soon as the user approves the transaction, not when the
 transaction is posted to the chain.